 DSRL are the best for shooting wildlife photography for several reasons:

-- Multi-shot function is essential.
+- The multi-shot function is essential.
 Always switch multi-shot on as with a single shot the camera can take up to 10 images in very few seconds.
-In this way you do not miss a detail of the action that the animal is performing.
+In this way, you do not miss a detail of the action that the animal is performing.

-- Full frame gives us an image quality with a high level of detail.
+- The full frame gives us an image quality with a high level of detail.

 - Lenses: the high-quality tele zoom that these cameras support.

 One of the keys to making the photo shoot a success is the memory card.
 For your camera to be able to cope well with the multi-shot function, use a high-speed memory card I use the Sandisk of 170Mb and 256GB to ensure memory (shooting in RAW format) there is a higher speed of 300MB … but the price is very expensive.